This document points to resources to assist students, faculty and staff in working and learning remotely.

 Microsoft Office applications can be downloaded from the Office 365 portal: Office 365 - Download/Install Office 365

-Eligible faculty and staff can install the Adobe Creative Cloud suite on their personal devices by following the instructions in: Logging in to Adobe Creative Cloud with Your UW-Madison Account.
+Eligible faculty and staff can install the Adobe Creative Cloud suite on their personal devices by following the instructions in: Adobe Creative Cloud - Logging in with Your UW-Madison Account.
 For questions on eligibility, please refer to Eligibility for Adobe Creative Cloud Licensed By UW System's ETLA.

 Other software programs are available through the Campus Software Library, like Matlab, Smart Draw, and more.
-For information on access to software while working remote, please see [Link for document 98912 is unavailable at this time.].
+For information on access to software while working remote, please see Remote Working and Learning - How to Get Software While Remote.

 Certain departments allow remote desktop access so that employees can access their work computer remotely.
 Access to this service varies by department, operating system, and various other factors.
 Contact your local IT support staff for more information about whether this option is available to you and for assistance with setup.

-For more questions and technical support, please Get Help from DoIT.
+For more questions and technical support, please contact your local IT support staff.